tock/tock/README.md

 </p>

-<p>This is the primary paper the describes the design consdierations of Tock.</p>
+<p>This is the primary paper that describes the design considerations of Tock.</p>

 <details>
   <summary>Other Tock-related papers</summary>